A mathematical theory of super-resolution and two-point resolution: Two-point resolution in the multi-dimensional super-resolution

 These resolution limits can be attained if $a_1=a_2$.
 When $\frac{\sigma}{m_{\min}} >\frac{1}{2}$, no matter what the separation distance is, there are always some $\sigma$-admissible measures of some $\vect Y$ corresponding to one point source. \end{thm}

-Compared to (\ref{equ:twopointmodelsetting1}), the model (\ref{equ:twopointgeneralmodelsetting1}) is more general, for instance, super-resolution from discrete measurements can be modeled by (\ref{equ:twopointgeneralmodelsetting1}).
-Thus Theorem \ref{thm:twopointresogeneralsetting} can be applied directly to super-resolution in practice and line spectral estimations in array processing.
+Compared to (\ref{equ:highdmodelsetting1}), the model (\ref{equ:twopointgeneralmodelsetting1}) is more general, for instance, super-resolution from discrete measurements can be modeled by (\ref{equ:twopointgeneralmodelsetting1}).
+Thus Theorem \ref{thm:twopointresogeneralsetting} can be applied directly to super-resolution in practice, line spectral estimation, and direction-of-arrival.
 Moreover, by the inverse filtering methods, our results can be applied to imaging problems with very general optical transfer functions, such as the one shown in Figure \ref{fig:opticaltranfun}.
 We believe that this will inspire new understandings for the resolution of a number of imaging modalities.
 We remark that it is more appropriate to apply Theorem \ref{thm:twopointresogeneralsetting} to imaging problems where the noise level at $0$ and $||\vect \omega||_2=\Omega$ are close or comparable after modifying the model to (\ref{equ:twopointgeneralmodelsetting1}).
-When the noise levels at these sample points are not comparable, we suggest to use the same idea as the one introduced in the previous sections in order to derive more accurate estimates.

 In fact, Theorem \ref{thm:twopointresogeneralsetting} reveals the fact that the two-point resolution is actually not that related to the continuous band of frequencies but rather mostly determined by the boundary points.
 In particular, in the one-dimensional case, if we have only measurements in $[-\Omega+\epsilon, \Omega-\epsilon]$ for $\epsilon>0$, then the resolution in (\ref{equ:twopointresogeneralcase}) does not hold anymore.
 In the multi-dimensional cases, similar conclusions hold as well.
 Thus the condition $\bnorm{\vect \omega}_2=\Omega$ is nearly a necessary condition for Theorem \ref{thm:twopointresogeneralsetting} to hold.